 The CKEditor module is included in Drupal 8 core, and is located in the codebase at

 The CKEditor module builds on Drupal 8's Text Editor module to provide a deeply integrated CKEditor text editor out of the box.
 Unlike the contributed module in Drupal 7, the CKEditor module in Drupal 8 core:

 - still ensures structured content and clean markup (and works with rather than around the filter system)

-- significantly improved support from pasting from Microsoft Word/Google Docs/…
+- significantly improved support for pasting from Microsoft Word, Google Docs, etc.

 - has strong safety guarantees that protect content editors